 Choose the course that is most convenient to you.
 The content is the same.
 The duration is different.

-Online events on 10 consecutive weekdays from 9-10.
+Online sessions on 10 consecutive weekdays from 9-10.

 Next: Week 33-34 (all booked)

-Online events on 10 consecutive thursdays from 8-9.
+Online sessions on 10 consecutive thursdays from 8-9.